ehumairsaeed/Cybersecurity_Learning_Notes/Comptia Security+ (SY0-701)/4_Physical Security.md

 - How many types of physical security threats
 - How all the security threats can be implemented
 - How to avoid these threats
-- HOw to become saffer from these threats
+- How to become saffer from these threats

 **🔑 Important Terms:**
 | Term | Meaning |